 Accelerating science is a team effort.
-Collaboration, risk taking, and staying close to the scientific community are necessary to advance progress across biomedicine.
-By funding and supporting science, we can help find treatments and cures for diseases, and by building innovative technology, we can catalyze scientific discovery across the entire scientific community.
+Collaboration, risk-taking, and staying close to scientific and patient communities are necessary to advance progress across biomedicine.
+By funding and supporting innovative science and technology, we can catalyze scientific discovery and accelerate the development of treatments and cures.

 Our Values in Supporting Science